80° BY THE SEA

 Looking for a beach vacation?
 Let us help you find the right spot.More

 One of the most photographed villages along the coast, with a decidedly romantic and affluent aura, Portofino has long been a popular destination for the rich and famous.
 Once an ancient Roman colony and taken by the Republic of Genoa in 1229, it’s also been ruled by the French, English, Spanish, and Austrians, as well as by marauding bands of 16th-century pirates.
 Elite British tourists

 There's not actually much to do in Portofino other than stroll around the wee harbor, see the castle, walk to Punta del Capo, browse at the pricey boutiques, and sip a coffee while people-watching.
-However, weaving through picture-perfect cliffside gardens and gazing at yachts framed by the turquoise Ligurian Sea and the cliffs of Santa Margherita can make for quite a relaxing afternoon.
+However, weaving through picture-perfect cliff-side gardens and gazing at yachts framed by the sapphire Ligurian Sea and the cliffs of Santa Margherita can make for quite a relaxing afternoon.
 There are also several tame, photo-friendly hikes into the hills to nearby villages.

 Albenga has a medieval core, with narrow streets laid out by the ancient Romans.
 A network of alleys is punctuated by centuries-old towers...